Multi-Agent Trust Region Policy Optimization: Multi-Agent Trust Region Policy Optimization

-Our principal theoretical result is that if the local policy has the form, i.e. $\pi^{i}(a|s)=\pi^{i}(a^{1}|s)\pi^{i}(a^{2}|s)\cdots\pi^{i}(a^{N}|s)$, the policy optimization (\ref{decomposed_trpo}) can be equivalently transformed into the following consensus optimization problem (see Appendix \ref{appendix-A} for proof):
+To solve this problem, we let every agent learn a local model of the joint policy, $\pi^{i}(a|s), i\in\mathcal{N}$ and reach an agreement on the policy ratio $\pi^{i}(a|s)/\pi^{i}_{old}(a|s)$.
+Then, the policy optimization (\ref{decomposed_trpo}) can be equivalently transformed into the the consensus optimization problem (see Appendix \ref{appendix-A}):

-Now, the objective is separable with respect to local policies $\{\pi^{i}\}_{i\in\mathcal{N}}$.
-However, the local policy $\pi^{i}(a|s)$ is conditioned on $s$, which means in order to learn or act according to $\pi^{i}(a|s)$, every agent should know the global system state $s$.
-Generally, this is not the case in a partially observable environment.
-Since the agents act according to their local observations in a partially observable environment, the joint policy becomes $\pi(a|o)=\prod_{i=1}^{N}\pi^{i}(a^{i}|o^{i})$, where $o=(o^{1},\dots,o^{N})$ is the aggregated observation of all agents.
-In this case, we introduce the following approximation for partially observable environments:

-where we substitute the global state $s$ with each agent's local observation $o^{i}\in\mathcal{O}^{i}, \forall i\in\mathcal{N}$.
-In order to meet the trust-region constraint on the KL-Divergence of the joint policy $\pi(a|o)$, we introduce $N$ new constraints on the KL-Divergence of the local policy $\pi^{i}(a|o^{i})$.
-According to the additive and non-negative properties of KL-Divergence, the following inequality holds: